Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Minorization-Maximization

-\begin{lemma} The WSR optimization problem \eqref{WSR} for a single cell multi-antenna multi-user mmWave massive MIMO FD communication system restated at each iteration with its first-order Taylor series expansion with the gradients \eqref{gradients} as in \eqref{WSR_convex} is a concave reformulation. \end{lemma} \begin{proof} The optimization problem \eqref{WSR} restated as in \eqref{WSR_convex} is made of a concave part i.e. log($\cdot$) and a linear part i.e. $\mbox{Tr}(\cdot)$.
-Since a linear function is simultaneously concave and non-concave, overall \eqref{WSR_convex} results to be concave. \end{proof} Let $\bm{\Psi}_0 = \mbox{diag}([\psi_1,.,,,\psi_{M_0}])$ and $\bm{\Psi}_k = \mbox{diag}([\psi_{k,1},.,,,\psi_{k,M_k}])$, denote the diagonal matrices containing the Lagrange multiplier associated with the per-antenna power constraints for the FD base station and the uplink users, respectively.
-Let $l_0$ and $l_1 ,...,l_K$ denote the Lagrange multipliers associated with the sum-power constraint at the FD base station and at the $K$ uplink users, respectively.
-We denote with $\bm{\Psi}$ the collection of all the multipliers associated with the per-antenna power constraints, i.e. $\bm{\Psi}_0$ and $\bm{\Psi}_k, \forall k \in \mathcal{U}$.
-The collection of all the sum power multipliers are denoted with $\bm{L}$.
-Dropping the constant terms, reparameterizing back $\bm{T}_k$ and $\bm{Q}_j$ as a function of beamformers as in \eqref{reparametarization}, performing this linearization for all users in uplink and downlink, and augmenting the WSR cost function with the per-antenna and sum power constraints, yield the Lagrangian \eqref{AUG_Largrangian}, given at the top of this page.
+Let $\bm{\Psi}_0 = \mbox{diag}([\psi_1,...,\psi_{M_0}])$ and $\bm{\Psi}_k = \mbox{diag}([\psi_{k,1},...,\psi_{k,M_k}])$, denote diagonal matrices containing the Lagrange multipliers associated with per-antenna power constraints for the FD BS and UL user $k$, respectively.
+Let $l_0$ and $l_1 ,...,l_K$ denote the Lagrange multipliers associated with the sum-power constraint for FD BS and $K$ UL users, respectively.
+Let $\bm{\Psi}$ denote the collection of Lagrange multipliers associated with the per-antenna power constraints, i.e., $\bm{\Psi}_0$ and $\bm{\Psi}_k, \forall k \in \mathcal{U}$.
+Let $\bm{L}$ denote the collection of Lagrange multipliers associated with the sum-power constraints.
+Augmenting the linearized WSR maximization problem \eqref{WSR_convex} with the sum-power and practical per-antenna power constraints, yields the Lagrangian \eqref{AUG_Largrangian}, given at the top of this page.
+In \eqref{AUG_Largrangian}, unconstrained analog beamformer and combiner are assumed and their constraints will be incorporated later.

-Note that \eqref{AUG_Largrangian} does not contain the unit-modulus and quantization constraint on $\bm{G}_{RF}$ and $\bm{F}_{RF}$, which will be incorporated later and for analog processing with AMs, only the quantization constraint will be considered.

-\section{HYBRID BEAMFORMING AND COMBINING}
+\section{Hybrid Beamforming and Combining}

-This section presents a novel HYBF and combining design for a single cell mmWave massive MIMO FD system based on the concave reformulation \eqref{AUG_Largrangian}.
+This section presents a novel HYBF design for a multi-user mmWave mMIMO FD system based on alternating optimization.
+In the following, optimization of the digital beamformers, analog beamformer and analog combiner is presented into separate sub-sections.
+We will assume the other variables to be fixed during the alternating optimization process while updating one variable.
+Information of the other variables updated during previous iterations will be captured in the gradients.